 - 1 To add a class, click Add to display a dialog box (Figure 15.3) where you can use the Find option to locate a window class to add to the list box. - 2 Before you use the Find option, make sure that the application window (main or child window) for which you want to add class information is open on your desktop.
 When you click the Find option, another dialog box (shown in Figure 15.4) appears. - 3 Click and drag the circular Finder tool option to the title bar of the open application for which you want to add class information.
-Then, release the mouse button.

-The class name appears in the Class field (Figure 15.4).

-4 Click OK to return to the Applications panel where you will now see the class listed.
+Then, release the mouse button. - The class name appears in the Class field (Figure 15.4). - 4 Click OK to return to the Applications panel where you will now see the class listed application and/or class name directly or use the Find or Browse tools.